carpentries-incubator/gap-lesson/_episodes/03-func.md

 ~~~
 {: .output}

-but an attempt to run it results in an break loop:
+but an attempt to run it results in a break loop:

 ~~~
 AvgOrdOfGroup(M11);